Today the College Board released a giant 210-page specification for the redesigned SAT, first coming out in Spring of 2016.

 Questions You'll Never See Again

-The current SAT usually asked students to answer a theoretical prompt and support with evidence.
+The old SAT usually asked students to answer a theoretical prompt and support with evidence.
 Here's an example:

 The College Board received heavy criticism for ignoring factual inaccuracies in the essay.
 A student could, for example, say that World War II occurred in 1980 with no score deduction.
 It was also criticized for constraining the essay time to 25 minutes, which made it difficult to craft compelling arguments.